Home > Become a Notary > How to Become a North Carolina Notary

 What is the process to become a North Carolina electronic notary public?

-2. Successfully complete a three-hour Electronic Notarization Course at a local community college.
+2. Register to take the Electronic Notarization Course at your local community college.

-6. Print the registration form and have it notarized.
+5. Print and sign the registration form and have it notarized.

-7. Submit the notarized registration form to the Department of the Secretary of State with a $50 registration fee.
+6. Mail the notarized registration form to the North Carolina Secretary of State along with a $50 registration fee to:

 How do I update my address on my North Carolina notary commission?